ashakoen/firefox-ext-encrypt-text/README.md

 ## Features

-- Encrypt text using a user-provided key.
+- Encrypt text using a user-provided key with enhanced security measures.
 - Decrypt text using the same key.
 - Copy encrypted and decrypted text to the clipboard.
-- Key management system for storing and retrieving encryption keys.
+- Improved key management system for storing and retrieving encryption keys.
-- Session-based key storage for enhanced security.
+- Session-based key storage with enhanced security using PBKDF2.
 - Clear all input fields and stored keys with a single button.
 - Responsive design for a seamless user experience.

+## Important Update Notice

+Version 2.0 introduces a significant update to the encryption method, improving security but introducing a breaking change:

+- The encryption now uses PBKDF2 for key derivation, random salt for each encryption, and a random initialization vector (IV).
+- Due to these changes, text encrypted with previous versions of the extension cannot be decrypted with version 2.0 or later.
+- Stored keys from previous versions are not compatible with the new version.

+Please ensure you decrypt any important messages with the old version before updating.

 ## Installation